semver/semver/semver.md

       these identifiers from left to right as follows: Major, minor, and patch versions are always compared numerically.

-      Example: 1.0.0 < 2.0.0 < 2.1.0 < 2.1.1.
+      Example: 1.0.0.0 < 2.0.0.0 < 2.1.0.0 < 2.1.1.0

-   1. When major, minor, and patch are equal, a pre-release version has lower precedence than a normal version:
+   1. When library, major, minor, and patch are equal, a pre-release version has lower precedence than a normal version:

-      Example: 1.0.0-alpha < 1.0.0.
+      Example: 1.0.0.0-alpha < 1.0.0.0.

-   1. Precedence for two pre-release versions with the same major, minor, and patch version MUST be determined by comparing each dot separated identifier from left to right until a difference is found as follows:
+   1. Precedence for two pre-release versions with the same library, major, minor, and patch version MUST be determined by comparing each dot separated identifier from left to right until a difference is found as follows: